Legal Innovation & Technology Lab

 @ Suffolk Law School

 The Legal Innovation and Technology (LIT) Lab is an experiential program combining the vision of our Legal Innovation and Technology Institute with the pedagogy and legal services mission of our Clinical Programs.
 The Lab allows students to work as part of a consultancy and research & development (R&D) shop focused on legal tech and data science work.
-The Lab serves both non-profit and for-profit clients, with the latter subsidizing the former, when appropriate.
 Active areas of research involve, but are not limited to, the construction of expert systems/guided interviews (e.g., chatbots) and algorithmic codification of tacit knowledge (i.e., training computers to replicate human decisions).
 See examples.

 Lab students develop legal technology and data science solutions for organizational clients (e.g., legal aid organizations, courts, firms, and non-profits), helping them improve efficiency and effectiveness.
 Theses services are provided to organizational clients, who frequently do not have in-house expertise in automating tools, engaging in process improvement, and data analytics.

 Become an Affiliate!

 Through its new Affiliates Program, the LIT Lab provides members with connections to experts and law students working with emerging legal services technologies, while growing the LIT Lab’s capacity to serve disadvantaged communities.